brandonhorst/confine/README.md

 Clearly specifying configuration also gives us power when it comes to GUI auto-generation.
 For example, see [`react-confine`](https://github.com/brandonhorst/react-confine).

 `confine` works similarly to the [Config system](https://atom.io/docs/api/v0.179.0/Config) in the Atom editor, but with no type coercion.
-It is also modular and extendable, with support for custom types.
+It is also modular and extendable, with support for custom types. `confine` also supports the `null` type.

 ## Installation